-When the mercury drops in New England, some people rummage through their closets and cedar chests for all the knitted woolens stowed away since last winter.
+When the temperature drops in New England, some people rummage through their closets and cedar chests for all the knitted woolens stowed away since last winter.
 Assuming the moths haven’t made a meal of them, sweaters form a fine base layer for keeping out the cold.

 Two hundred years ago, when the winds turned chilly sailors donned garments similar to our modern sweaters.
 They called their knitted garments Guernsey frocks.
 Named for the small island in the English Channel, where home knitters have been crafting exquisite woolens for ages, these hard-wearing garments were just the thing for keeping the chest and arms warm at sea.